 How long will it take for my cat to get used to a catio?

-Every cat is unique, but cats typically take to catios in about 1-2 weeks.
-Providing toys, enrichment, a comfortable place to relax, and fresh water all help to pique your cat’s curiosity.
+Every cat is unique, but cats typically take to catios in about one to two weeks.
+Providing toys and other enrichment, a comfortable place to relax and fresh water all help to pique your cat’s curiosity.
 If you have the space, place a human-sized chair or two inside your catio to enjoy your cat’s company!

-When it comes to introducing your cat to their new space, it’s best to take your time, create one that is best for their temperament, and you will soon have a happily adjusted indoor cat who has the benefits of the great outdoors thanks to their very own catio.
+When it comes to introducing your cat to their new space, it’s best to take your time and create one that is best for their temperament.
+Soon, you’ll have a happily adjusted indoor cat who has the benefits of the great outdoors thanks to their very own catio.

 Learn how to build a catio